How to Handle an Insulin Overdose

 What to Do During an Insulin Overdose continued...

 Don't worry about pushing your sugar too high if it's only for a short time.
 One high level won't hurt you, but a very low sugar level can.

 Of course, if you're unconscious or too confused or are having seizures, those around you will need to take control.
-Your family and friends should know how to do the following:
+Give your family and friends these instructions:

 - If you lose consciousness, they should call 911 immediately.

 - They may need to inject you with glucagon, an insulin antidote.
-If you are prone to low blood sugar, ask your doctor if you should have glucagon on hand at home.
+If you’re prone to low blood sugar, ask your doctor if you should have glucagon on hand at home.